AzuxirenLeadGuy/GTT-Project/Readme.md

 ## Development details:

 This project will be using OpenGL bindings provided by the [Monogame framework](https://monogame.net).
 Monogame is a game engine/framework for creating simple games in C#.
 These games can be ported to all platforms, including Windows, Mac, Linux.

+The project will be developed using C#, with [.NET SDK 6](https://dotnet.microsoft.com/en-us/download) which supports development with C# in Windows, Mac and Linux.